-- Digital orders – While they have done some digital marketing, there is a huge opportunity to expand its online orders (mobile, delivery and catering) because only 10.9% of Chipotle’s annual revenue comes from digital orders.
+- Digital orders – While they have done some digital marketing, there is a huge opportunity to expand their online orders (mobile, delivery and catering) because only 10.9% of Chipotle’s annual revenue comes from digital orders.

-- Adding delivery service in partnership with Doordash – Creating a delivery program in collaboration with delivery apps will also allow them to retain more customers because they can provide free delivery for overs over $10, for example.
+- Adding delivery service in partnership with Doordash – Creating a delivery program in collaboration with delivery apps will also allow them to retain more customers because they can provide free delivery for orders over $10, for example.

 - Loss of customer trust due to food-borne illness – Between 2015- 2016, there was a decline in their sales because of a series of health – related incidents that ranged from norovirus, E.Coli, and salmonella outbreaks.
 Because of this, many customers stopped dining at Chipotle and they are only now slowly getting back to their previous sales percentages.